Harri/Spage/README.markdown

 Spage
 =
 Simple flat file CMS written in PHP.
-Each page gets its own `*.html` file which is served for users and `*.txt` file is kept for maintenance purposes.
+Each page gets its own `*.html` file which is served for users and `*.txt` file is kept for maintenance and search purposes.

-* Create new content by using Markdown
+* Create and edit pages using Markdown
-    * Live preview is shown while creating new pages using Showdown.js
+    * Live preview is shown while creating and editing pages using Showdown.js
+* Save pages as drafts or delete old ones
 * Templates are done using Mustache.php
-* Individual pages can be edited and deleted
-    * Deleted pages are just moved to `trash` directory.
-* All pages can be rebuilt if there is a need to change the markup
-* Generates RSS feed
+* RSS
+* Search

 Configuration and usage
 -
-There is no need to do any configuration, but protecting `spage.php`, `trash` and `drafts` directory using `.htaccess` or similar means is recommended.
+There is no need to do any configuration, but protecting `spage.php` and `trash` directory using `.htaccess` or similar means is recommended.

 Editing `templates.php` and `style.css` is also something you might want to do.